Desbeers/ChordProMac/README.md

 #### Command line:

-- Run `make xcodebuild` from the root of the project.
+- ~~Run `make xcodebuild` from the root of the project.
 That will build an unsigned Intel application...
-It works on arm as well, it is just that universal binaries will not run unsigned at all...
+It works on arm as well, it is just that universal binaries will not run unsigned at all...~~ *Work in progress*...

 ## Notes